 Punctuality is the sign of a true professional and shows self-discipline and respect for others.
-Please make whatever arrangements are necessary to come to class at 11:30 a.m.
+Please make whatever arrangements are necessary to come to class on time.

 IMPORTANT LINKS

 - Mosaic

 - Avenue to Learn

 - Student Accessibility Services Accommodations

 - McMaster University Library